MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctaskdialog-class.md

 ### <a name="parameters"></a>Parametri

 *nRadioButtonID*<br/>
-[in] L'ID del pulsante di opzione per eseguire il test.
+in ID del pulsante di opzione da testare.

 ### <a name="return-value"></a>Valore restituito

-TRUE se il pulsante di opzione è abilitato, FALSE in caso contrario.
+TRUE se il pulsante di opzione è abilitato; in caso contrario, FALSE.

 ### <a name="remarks"></a>Note